Bobbik1/esphome-packages/README.md

 # esphome-packages
-A collection of reusable esphome packages
+A collection of reusable esphome packages to make Sprinkler control via Esphome and Home Assistant
+# install
+Put Packages folder  into HA config/esphome and irrigation_example.yml rename into irrigation_example.yaml and put also there

 ## Package: JB Irrigation

 **Required hardware**: NodeMcuv2 and 4 relay board **Example config**: [irrigation_example.yml](irrigation_example.yml)

-Turns [JointBox Heating Controller](https://easyeda.com/jointbox/jb-heating-controller_copy) into irrigation controller.
+Turns NodeMcu into irrigation controller.

 ### Features